 16. Allowances & Money

-- An allowance should be provided to teach them how to manage money
+- An age-appropriate allowance is a tool to teach kids how to manage money

 - The allowance should not be revoked except in cases of seriously poor spending choices, and then only until an understanding can be reached between you

 - Make the child responsible for purchasing certain luxuries with their allowance - special clothing, sports equipment, snacks, toys, etc.

 - Teach the concept of saving or investing for larger purchases